People

 Elias Blanco, Postdoctoral Fellow

 Elias is a Ph.D. graduate of Pontificia Universidad Catolica de Chile, where he studied the subcellular sorting mechanisms of the CART peptide precursor.
-His current research involves both biochemical characterization and subcellular localization studies of new PC1/3 mutants discovered in patients with severe endocrine anomalies.
-He would like to understand how PC1/3 activity regulates energy homeostasis through the production of satiety/appetite signals.
-His email is eliasblancon@gmail.com
+His research in our lab involved the biochemical characterization and subcellular localization studies of new PC1/3 mutants discovered in patients with severe endocrine and gastrointestinal dysfunction.
+His work entailed understanding how PC1/3 mutations affect activity and trafficking.
+He is now back in Chile, as faculty, at the University of Antofagasta.

 Valeria Albornoz, Senior Research Assistant